EducationMoney.com Homepage

 APPLICATION AND AWARD PROCESS:

-Award Procedure: NHSC scholarship awards are very competitive; the Program anticipates more applicants for scholarship awards that there are funds available.
+Award Procedure: NHSC scholarship awards are very competitive; the Program anticipates more applicants for scholarship awards than there are funds available.
 The applications of individuals who meet the eligibility criteria are scored numerically.
-Where the application scores fall within the competitive range, the applicants will be invited to a personal interview.
-Applicants will be notified by mail of dates, times and locations of the interviews.
-Applicants who do not meet the eligibility criteria or whose scores do not fall within the competitive range will not be invited for an interview and will be notified of non-selection.
+All applicants will be notified if they are selected.

-Renewals: Renewal applications are not necessary for students in compliance; contracts may be multi-year funded through graduation (1 to 4 years) from the respective fiscal year appropriation, if the applicant signs the contract through the graduation date.
+Renewal applications are not necessary for students in compliance; contracts may be multi-year funded through graduation (1 to 4 years, if the applicant signs the contract through the graduation date).

 ASSISTANCE CONSIDERATIONS: